 (c) (Hilbert cube) The box topology is strictly finer than the -topology: is open in it, and in any there is a sequence that is not in the set.
 The all three other topologies are equivalent on the cube.
 To show this we show that the product topology is finer than the topology.
 Intuitively, this happens because every unbounded set in the basis element of the product topology is now bounded by a sequence such that it converges in squares.
 For any consider the ball .
 Let us take an open set in the product topology of the form .
 Then the square of the distance between and any point in the set in the topology is no greater than which can easily be made less than for sufficiently large and sufficiently small 's.

 9 (a) Obviously. (b) .
 For the opposite value of we get .
 Therefore, .
 Now take the values in the hint, and it is done. (c) and both are positive. (d) and is iff .
 The triangle inequality holds.

 10 (a) Partial sums are bounded by the product of norms. (b) is obvious, and follows from 9(c) (partial sums are bounded). (c) It is.
 The sum converges by (b), nonnegative, and zero iff , the triangle inequality holds by 9(c) (using for partial sums).

-11 On it's well-defined, nonnegative, zero for same points only, symmetric, monotonically increasing and bounded.
+11 On is well-defined, nonnegative, zero at only, symmetric, strictly increasing and bounded.
 To show the triangle inequality we use the hint.
 First, is strictly decreasing in as is strictly concave.
-Therefore, . .
-Since and are continuous, is continuous in and vice versa, which means the topologies are the same (Exercise 3(b)).
+Therefore, .
+Using the fact that and is increasing: .
+So, is metric.
+Now equivalence.
+Since and are continuous, is continuous in -topology as a composition of two continuous functions (using Exercise 3(a)), and vice versa, is continuous in -topology, which means the topologies are the same (Exercise 3(b)).